Does life imitate art, or art imitate life?

 - Lake Waramaug State Park, for romantic lakeside camping

-- Hammonasset Beach State Park, for even more romantic shoreline camping
+- Hammonasset Beach State Park, for even more romantic shoreline camping at one of the best state parks in CT

 Check on Connecticut state park regulations regarding campfires before you light one to score some serious date night points.